 In the past I have worked extensively with children using drama & movement therapy, and have run workshops themed around myth and story open to the general public.
 I also teach at university level in the field of Communication, as well as creative elements, in particular writing.

-My interests lie in a range of directions – therapeutically I enjoy the creative collision of psychosynthesis ideas with those of archetypal and post-Jungian practitioners, such as James Hillman; I value the input of ecopsychology and the integration of the personal with the collective in the experiencing of trauma and crisis.
-I enjoy nature in all her forms, and have long been a student of many of the world’s great wisdom traditions (notably Kabbalah, Buddhism, the Western Mystery Tradition, Sufism).
-I delight in poetry and music and all the true arts.
+My main interests lie in a range of directions – therapeutically I enjoy the creative collision of Psychosynthesis ideas with those of archetypal and transpersonal practitioners, such as James Hillman, AH Almaas and Owen Barfield.
+I value the insights of Ecopsychology and the challenge of taking the work outdoors, beyond the therapy room.
+I am interested in the integration of the personal with the collective in the experiencing of trauma and crisis.
+I enjoy Nature in all her forms, and have long been a student of many of the world’s great wisdom traditions (notably Kabbalah, Buddhism, the Western hermeticism, Sufism and the intact cultures of First Nations peoples).
+I delight in good poetry and interesting music and in all the true arts.
 I have an active meditation practice, and enjoy life with my young family.

-My work experience bridges private practice and also roles within organisations – these have included universities (Cardiff, UWIC, Newport) a prison (HMP Cardiff), schools and spiritual organisations.
-I have a number of published works, poetry and journal articles, even some material for rolepaying games.
+My work experience bridges private practice and also previously held roles within organisations – these have included universities (Cardiff, Cardiff Metropolitan, Newport) a prison (HMP Cardiff), schools and spiritual organisations.
+I have spoken at national and international conferences and have a growing number of published works, poetry and journal articles, even some material for rolepaying games.

-I am an active member of Literature Wales (formerly Academi), since being invited to join in 2005; a member of BACP and AHPP, as well as the Scientific & Medical Network (SMN).
+I am an active member of Literature Wales (formerly Academi), since being invited to join in 2005; a member of BACP (I also serve as member of the Executive of BACP Spirituality with a remit for 'Emerging Spiritualities') and AHPP, as well as the Scientific & Medical Network (SMN).